 When you sign up as an affiliate with a company like Amazon or TrustedHousesitters, you advertise on their behalf.
 In return, the company pays you a commission on any sales you generate (at no cost to the buyer).

 If you’re interested in building your Facebook following with raving fans, I highly recommend Rachel Miller’s 100 Perfect People challenge.
-It’s a 10-day challenge she holds periodically that’s guaranteed to add at least 100 people who are genuinely interested in your topic or product, and it only costs $10.
+She holds this 10-day challenge periodically, it’s guaranteed to add at least 100 people who are genuinely interested in your topic or product, and it only costs $10.
 We did this for our own Facebook page, and I have to say it was a steal for what we got out of it.

 Complete online surveys